What does 'Your share of trip income' mean?

 Why shouldn't I just look at what gets deposited to my bank account?

 Your "Closing Balance" is the amount that goes into your bank account, but it is not your profit.
-This is because your personal costs (which may include tolls and insurance depending on your sharing plan) are already taken out; and because it includes all the fuel charges, which may be higher or lower than the cost of fuel actually used by borrowers.
+This is because your personal costs (which may include tolls and trips taken in other cars) are already taken out; and because it includes all the fuel charges, which may be higher or lower than the cost of fuel actually used by borrowers.
 See "How do Borrowers pay for the fuel they use?"

 Step 1: Find your share of trip income and kilometres driven